Shader Interfaces

 Reading from a tile image variable with a Location decoration of i reads from the color attachment identified by the element of VkRenderingInfoKHR::pColorAttachments with a location equal to i.
 If the tile image variable is declared as an array of size N, it consumes N consecutive tile image locations, starting with the index specified.
 There must not be more than one tile image variable with the same Location whether explicitly declared or implied by an array declaration.
 The number of available tile image locations is the same as the number of available fragment output locations as given by the maxFragmentOutputAttachments member of the VkPhysicalDeviceLimits structure.

-The basic data type (floating-point, integer, unsigned integer) of the tile image variable must match the basic format of the corresponding color attachment, or the values read from the tile image variables are undefined:.
+The basic data type (floating-point, integer, unsigned integer) of the tile image variable must match the basic format of the corresponding color attachment, or the values read from the tile image variables are poison.

 Fragment Input Attachment Interface